American Indian language

 The Hupa tribe used canoes to travel up and down the Trinity River fishing and trading.

-Here is a website with pictures of different Native American canoes.
+Here is a website of Native canoe pictures.

 Canoeing is still popular among California Indians, though few people carve a dugout canoe by hand anymore.